Eurycoma longifolia: Uses

 The plant is used in the traditional medicine of Indonesia, Malaysia and Vietnam where the root of the plant is boiled in water, and the water is consumed as a tonic.
 The flower and fruits are used to treat dysentery, and the root is used for malaria, fever, and other ailments.

 Dietary supplement

 In the United States, the extract for use in dietary supplements has self-affirmed generally recognized as safe (GRAS) status, as an ingredient.
 Supplemental use occurs in various forms, such as root powders, an additive in tea or coffee, and capsules alone or in combination with other ingredients.
-It is commonly used by bodybuilders or other sports participants in the evidence-based belief the compound can increase testosterone levels that would improve performance.
+It is commonly used by bodybuilders or other sports participants in the belief the compound can increase testosterone levels that would improve performance.

-Available clinical research finds potential results for E. longifolia as a supplement.
-Some studies find no significant effect, while other studies find that older men had improved testosterone levels after several months.
+Available clinical research has found no significant effect of E. longifolia as a supplement.
 It is under preliminary research for erectile dysfunction, immunomodulation, and other effects.
 Side effects of using supplements may include nausea, abdominal discomfort, diarrhea, or headaches.
 Rare cases of liver injury have occurred from its use, mostly in bodybuilders.
 E. longifolia supplements should not be used during pregnancy.
 Its long-term safety over regular use has not been adequately assessed.